Key Points

 Process stability is when a process in manufacturing is predictable over time, and the outcomes are as expected.

-As one of the most important concepts in Six Sigma, confirming the stability of a process offers a number of benefits.
+As one of the most important concepts in Six Sigma, confirming the stability of a process offers several benefits.

 With a stable process, production is smooth, quality products are produced in a predictable quantity, and daily quotas can be met.
 A stable process is less likely to experience unexpected delays and downtimes.